 Silver corkscrew depicting Bacchus – London 1887

-Rare solid silver corkscrew (925/1000 sterling silver), decorated with a figure of Bacchus seated on a vine , symbol of wine and revelry.
+A rare solid silver corkscrew (925/1000 sterling silver), adorned with a figure of Bacchus seated on a vine , a symbol of wine and revelry.
 The richly decorated handle features reliefs and foliage motifs, while the sculpted head embodies the festive spirit of ancient culture.

 Punches :